haimbilia/BuyHub/readme.txt

     => 054529 - On FAQ >> if any letter is in caps then it is not highlighting on search => 054545 - when subscription is downgraded and after adjustment amount becomes 0 then on applying coupon it's getting the total in negative
-    => 054597 - generate label is coming on seller end on pickup order
+    => 054597 - generate label is coming on seller end on pickup order => 054611 - while adding hipping profile> on deselection of region/country> linked states and countries are listing as selected

 New Features:
     => Admin shipped products listing page